 Instructions

-- Pour Coconut Cream: Empty the can of coconut cream into a non-stick frying pan or saucepan.
+- Empty one 19-ounce can of coconut cream into a non-stick pan or saucepan.

-- Boil: Over medium-high heat, let the coconut cream boil for 20 minutes to speed up the separation of the fats and solids.Do not stir at this stage, but feel free to scrape the sides of the pan occasionally to prevent any sticking or burning.
+- Set it over medium-high heat and let the coconut cream boil for 20 minutes.
+This will help speed up the separation of the fats and solids.Do not stir at this stage, but feel free to scrape the sides of the pan occasionally to prevent any sticking or burning.

-- Reduce the Heat: When the mixture has thickened, reduce the heat to medium-low.
-You can begin mixing to prevent the solids from burning.
+- Once the mixture thickens up, turn the heat down to medium-low.
+You can begin mixing to prevent the solids from burning on the bottom of the pan.
 This step will take 5-10 minutes.

-- Oil Separation: At this stage, the oil will start to separate from the solids.
-Continue to mix constantly to prevent any pieces from burning.
-This step will take 5-10 minutes.
+- At this stage, the oil will begin to separate from the coconut milk solids.
+Keep stirring continuously to prevent any pieces from burning.
+This step should take about 5-10 minutes.

-- Check for Doneness: The curds are ready when they have turned crispy and golden brown, and when most of the oil has separated.
-Turn off the heat immediately to prevent them from burning and developing a bitter taste.
+- The curds are ready once they turn crispy and golden brown, and most of the oil has separated.
+Turn off the heat right away to prevent them from burning and getting a bitter taste.

-- Strain: Use a sieve or slotted spoon to remove the curds from the pan and drain the excess oil.
-Allow them to cool; they will continue to crisp as they cool.
-Refrigerate any unused latik in an airtight container.
+- Use a sieve or slotted spoon to remove the latik curds from the pan and drain the excess oil.
+Let them cool down; they’ll get even crispier as they cool.
+Store any leftover latik in an airtight container in the refrigerator.

 May